-Clearances above are good for the gravity kit - Traditional style (AC01375) and for the gravity kit - Modern style (AC01385).
+Clearances above are good for the Hot air gravity distribution kit - traditional style (AC01375) and for the Hot air gravity distribution kit - modern with adjustable pipes (AC01389) \.

-- 8. Do not connect the hot air ducts to a central heating system.
-Malfunction of the heating system's fan will cause the fireplace to overheat. - 9.
-Do not use insulated flexible ducts as they may overheat. - 10.
-Do not use tees or any other components than the ones specifically listed here. - 11.
+Do not connect the hot air ducts to a central heating system.
+Malfunction of the heating system's fan will cause the fireplace to overheat.

+Do not use insulated flexible ducts as they may overheat.

+Do not use tees or any other components than the ones specifically listed here.

 All ducts must extend upwards or horizontally.
-Never route the ducting downwards. - 12.
-The hot air outlet grilles must be installed with the louvers pointing downwards in order to prevent overheating adjacent ceilings. - 13.
+Never route the ducting downwards.

+The hot air outlet grilles must be installed with the louvers pointing downwards in order to prevent overheating adjacent ceilings.

 Always install the two outlet grilles when using the hot air gravity distribution kit.

-HOT AIR GRAVITY DISTRIBUTION KIT - MODERN STYLE (AC01385)
+HOT AIR GRAVITY DISTRIBUTION KIT - MODERN WITH ADJUSTABLE PIPES (AC01389) \